MakeSchool-Tutorials/Keras-and-Cars/P01-Setting-Up-Keras/content.md

 Your output should be the following:
 ![class viz](assets/class_viz.png)

+Congrats!
+You just **implemented a method to classify images!**

 # Preprocessing and Normalization

 A special note in working with data and neural networks is that some preprocessing is involved.

 For image processing, the **images must have the same dimensions and should have near the same pixel density** to really make the most out of your predictions.
 In your own projects, this might mean that you must scale or crop your images beforehand in preprocessing.
-Luckily for us, the `Cifar-10` dataset comes preprocessed.
+Luckily for us, the `CIFAR-10` dataset comes preprocessed.

 **Image data normalization** is an important step which ensures that each input parameter (pixel, in this case) has a similar data distribution.
 This makes convergence faster while training the network.
 For image inputs we might choose to scale the normalized data in the range `[0,1]` or `[0, 255]`.